mbuxmann/product-parser/README.md

 1. Accepts a POST request with:
    - a `url` to any live product page
    - a valid `openaiApiKey`
-2. Fetches the raw HTML using a browser-like user-agent
+2. Fetches the raw HTML using native fetch API
-3. Uses **GPT-4.1** to extract a structured product schema
+3. Uses **GPT-4** to extract a structured product schema
 4. Returns a clean, typed product object

 ## 🧱 Schema Design